 If you’re suffering from anxiety, a key first step is to better understand these challenging thoughts.
 Meeting with a counselor specializing in anxiety can help you understand the patterns of your thoughts.
 From there, learning coping skills can help reduce the severity and frequency of your anxious thoughts.
 Regardless of the source of your anxiety, there is hope to begin changing these patterns.

 Do you want to work on your anxiety?
-We’d love to help.
-Contact us for a free consultation.
+I’d love to help.
+Contact me for a free consultation.

 The decision to try couples counseling is a challenging one.
 It’s natural to have questions about this process, so I’ve gathered the most common questions I hear about couples therapy: